 Service Log Book

-Front and rear electric windows, Rain sensor windscreen wipers, Rear wiper
+Front and rear electric windows, Rain sensor with automatic windscreen wiper activation, Rear wiper

 DSTC-Dynamic Stability and Traction Control, Electronic parking brake with auto hold, Hill descent control, Hill start assist, Vehicle deceleration control with Anti-lock Brake System, Electronic Brake Distribution and Emergency Brake Assist

-Bluetooth hands free telephone kit, Voice control system, Volvo on call
+Bluetooth hands free telephone kit, Voice activated control for key functions, Volvo on call

 Adjustable steering wheel force, Drive mode selector, Lane keep assist with driver alert control, Oncoming Lane Mitigation, Speed limiter, Speed sensitive steering